kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/roadmap-uses.md

 The C2P Controller uses the API proposed in [PR 240]({{ config.repo_url }}/pull/240) to read the report objects from the mailbox workspaces.
-This has the downside of exposing the mailbox workspaces as part of the edge-mc interface --- which they were NOT originally intended to be.
+This has the downside of exposing the mailbox workspaces as part of the KubeStellar interface --- which they were NOT originally intended to be.

-#### C2P Controller consumes report summaries prepared by edge-mc
+#### C2P Controller consumes report summaries prepared by KubeStellar

 In this scenario:
-- we have defined and implemented summarization in edge-mc;
+- we have defined and implemented summarization in KubeStellar;
 - that summarization is adequate for the needs of the C2P Controller;
 - that controller consumes summaries rather than the reports themselves.